keen-on-design/vue-webpack-boilerplate/README.md

 # Vue 2 Webpack boilerplate

-> This boilerplate is based on vue webpack template and ads file structure enchantments and a simple sass boilerplate
+> This boilerplate is based on vue webpack template.
+It ads file structure enchantments and a simple sass boilerplate

 ## Build Setup